AllAboutCode/EduBlocks/README.md

 ### Dependencies

 Install Node.JS 6.10.2 using the appropriate installer for your platform.
-For Linux and Mac OS X (and also Bash on Windows), we recommend using NVM for this.
+For Linux and Mac OS X (and also Bash on Windows), we recommend using NPM for this.

 Install Yarn: